- What is Surrogacy?

 - Preparing yourself emotionally for the changes that will follow after the birth of your baby, such as waking up at night, change in social life, sharing responsibilities with your partner etc.

-- Join parenting classes to prepare yourself for the baby’s arrival.
+- Joining parenting classes to prepare yourself for the baby’s arrival.

 - Reading about parenting and childcare.